paginagmbh/EPUB-Checker/README.md

 Download
 --------

-Please visit our website https://www.pagina.gmbh/produkte/epub-checker/ to download the Windows _EXE_ file, the Mac OS _App_ or the Linux _JAR_.
+Please visit our website https://www.pagina.gmbh/produkte/epub-checker/ to download the Windows _EXE_ file, the Mac _App_ or the Linux _JAR_.

 This is just the source code repository.
 You won't find any binary downloads here...